Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 ```

 ### Catalog
 The catalog includes information related to an event or trigger or a series of events.
 We suggest storing the catalog information in a QuakeML like format adapted to &mu;seismic data (see QuakeML documentation [documentation](https://quake.ethz.ch/quakeml)).
-The QuakeML format is
+The QuakeML format was designed to store seismic data at a scale that is not

 We propose to organize the catalog information as follows
 - **Level 0**: Catalog
   - **Level 1**: Events &mdash; an array of events
-    - **Level 2**: Origin &mdash; contains the information related to the location (an array in QuakeML)
+    - **Level 2**: Origins &mdash; contains the information related to the location (an array in QuakeML)
+      - **Level 3**: Arrivals &mdash;
     - **Level 2**: Magnitude &mdash; contains the information related to the magnitude (an array in QuakeML)
     - **Level 2**: Picks &mdash; an array representing all the _P_ and _S_ picks
     - **Level 2**: Focal Mechanism/Moment Tensor &mdash; contains a focal mechanism associated to the event.